How to Apply Data-at-Rest Encryption for Downloads via Android's DownloadManager API

 -

-Data at Rest Encryption > Secure Download Compatible With: Java, JS, C++, C#, Kotlin, Flutter, React Native, Unity, Cordova and other Android apps
+Data at Rest Encryption > Secure Download is compatible with: Java, JS, C++, C#, Kotlin, Flutter, React Native, Unity, Cordova and other Android apps

 -